ardavanghaffari/confident-spring/1-java-webapps-without-spring/README.md

 Java 8+ date/time datatypes in JSON.
 The first question that comes into mind is which datatype to use for the timestamp field?
 I ended up using `Instant` while the author went for `ZonedDateTime`.
 Which one is better and how are they different?
-Although the application currently stores transactions only in memory, for the purposes of this note we'll assume they are persisted in a PostgreSQL database.
+Although the application currently stores transactions only in memory, for the purpose of this note we'll assume they are persisted in a PostgreSQL database.

 ```java